paramireze/paramireze.github.io/_posts/2019-03-03-a-coding-solution.markdown

 For work, I have recently built an educational tool for doctors.
 The application provides doctors with a dashboard that lists all their exams.
 They can cycle through each exam and gain valuable feedback such as comparison diffs between prelim/final, comments, and flagging.

 When a doctor clicks on an exam, a pop-up window would show the exam.
-Everything worked fine in my local development environment, however, there is a 2 - 3 second delay on staging and production which is a big deal, especially for busy doctors.
+Everything works fine in my local development environment, however, there is a 2 - 3 second when running the application on either the staging and production server.
+This is a big deal far as a usability stand-point, especially for busy doctors.

 The logic behind the exam pop-up window uses a single AJAX call that queries the exam data and then passes that data from the controller and into a view.
 From everything I've learned, this is as straight forward, simple as it gets far as AJAX calls go.

-The reason for the delay was unknown.
+The reason for the delay is unknown.
 I think it had to do with our vendor's rabbitMQ's messaging bus, however, I am not certain.
-While the groups scratch their heads to figure this out, I set out to implement a work-around.
+While the groups scratch their heads trying to figure the speed disreprency, I set out to implement a work-around.

-Since a lot of the exam data is already in the dashboard, I figured I could use JQuery to grab those values and populate the Exam pop-up window with that.
-This would solve the problem of AJAX taking too long.
-Below is the code I used to implement just that.
+Since a lot of the exam data is already being used in the dashboard, I figured I could lazy load the rest of the exam data into hidden fields.
+With all the data there, I then use the code below to dynamically create the exam pop-up windows without ever doing any AJAX calls, thus fixing the speed issue.

-{% highlight ruby %}
+{% highlight javascript %}

 /* User selects an exam */
 function openExam(examId) {